passagemath/passagemath/CONTRIBUTING.md

 ## Contributing to passagemath by backporting SageMath PRs

-Although we already merge new releases of SageMath into passagemath on a regular basis, also backports of selected changes made in the SageMath project are welcome.
+Although we already merge new releases of SageMath into passagemath on a regular basis, earlier backports of selected changes made in the SageMath project are welcome.

 As passagemath makes frequent stable releases, in particular bug fixes in the Sage library, updates of packages in the Sage distribution, and portability improvements are good candidates for backporting to passagemath.

+- Such PRs are best opened with a title in the form "ORIGINALTITLE by @ORIGINALAUTHOR, backported" or "ORIGINALTITLE by @ORIGINALAUTHOR, rebased".
+  This ensures that the correct attribution is shown in the automatically generated release notes in https://github.com/passagemath/passagemath/releases

+- Please include a link to the original PR in the description.

+- Use `git cherry-pick` or `git rebase --onto` to prepare a branch backported to the passagemath `main` branch.

 ## Non-code contributions to passagemath